FE8Dev/FE8RProject/FE8_arsenals.md

 ## Sword

 Magical sword that raises Neimi's DEF and RES.
 It inflicts Rock Punctures and reduces damage taken on enemy phase.
+Scales off of MAG and RES for damage.

 ### Earliest access